KDE/digikam-doc/README.md

 ## The DocBook Format

-The documentation written in English use the [DocBook](https://en.wikipedia.org/wiki/DocBook) format.
+The documentation written in English uses the [DocBook](https://en.wikipedia.org/wiki/DocBook) format.
-DocBook is based on XML and host contents by sections separated by tags, similar than a simplified HTML.
+DocBook is based on XML and host contents by sections separated by tags, similar to a simplified HTML.
-It includes hierarchical paragraphes, use titles to identify sections, and can host screenshots in PNG format.
+It includes hierarchical paragraphes, uses titles to identify sections, and can host screenshots in PNG format.
-DocBook can be processed and exported to other format as HTML and PDF for example.
+DocBook can be processed and exported to other formats such as HTML and PDF for example.

-Mostly of the documentation are full English text section written to describe the digiKam features.
-There are easy to create and maintain.
+Most of the documentation are full English text sections written to describe the digiKam features.
+They are easy to create and maintain.
 A simple text editor supporting colors syntax is enough to work on a DocBook file.

-If you want to lear more about this format, take a look to [this KDE tutorial](https://l10n.kde.org/docs/doc-primer/index.html)
+If you want to learn more about this format, take a look to [this KDE tutorial](https://l10n.kde.org/docs/doc-primer/index.html)

 ## File Structures

 The substructure of the help files that develop as a tree are created by <chapter> tags.

-Respect the file naming convension ordred by chapter name, main section, and title resume, separated by minus.
+Respect the file naming convention ordered by chapter name, main section, and title resume, separated by minus.

 The digiKam DocBook files are shared with the Showfoto handbook.

-## Take a screenshot with Alpha Blending 3D Border
+## Take screenshots with Alpha Blending 3D Border

-- Never use advanced color theme to take screenshots.
-Always use desktop default color and icon set.
+- Never use advanced color themes to take screenshots.
+Always use the desktop default color and icon set.

 - Use Festival Import to take a shot.
-Use region selection option to select only important area.
+Use the region selection option to select only important areas.
 Remove buttons and dialog header to limit image file size.
-  Always use PNG file format to save image to prevent compression artifacts.
+  Always use PNG file format to save images to prevent compression artifacts.

-- Use script project/screenshot-dropshadow.sh to add border frame around the shot.
+- Use script project/screenshot-dropshadow.sh to add border frames around the shot.
   This script requires ImageMagick command line tools installed on the system.

 The script can be run on a single file or in batch mode.
 To run in batch